Pyramid Of Doom

 "You're wrong, Zalfora!"
 Galadria retorted.
 "You're wrong about everything!"

-That was it.
 Galadria had to do something, but what could she do?
 Get back into the water and try to escape in her Dolphin form?
-No - she was not about to abandon her fellows the way Virulina had clearly done; she had to wake them up somehow . . .
+No, she was not like Virulina.
+She would not abandon the mission, would not leave her fellow Visionaries imprisoned in the Pyramid.
 Zalfora was almost upon her, her face leering down at her, stripped of anything remotely resembling beauty.
 She cared about nothing except revenge and would destroy all those who tried to stop her.

 "Think!"
 Galadria told herself as Zalfora advanced.
 "There has to be a way to defeat her!"
 But none occurred to her and, judging by the fiendish cackle she was now uttering, Zalfora knew it.

 "There's no way out from down here," the sorceress taunted, her fingers crackling with magical energy.
 "So why didn't you follow your friend's example and quit while you had the chance?"